About the author

 The problem with this was that not only did not have any formal education in the science of genetics – I had no formal education at all!
 The first time I stepped inside a college classroom was as a guest lecturer; I had never taken a science class beyond high school Biology.
 Everything I knew came from curiosity about a topic I loved and a belief that I could understand anything I put my mind to learning.
 I still believe that is true, and that we do the cause of scientific literacy a disservice when we behave as if the subject is only accessible to those with a formal education.
 But I could not help but wish that things had turned out differently.
 How much more could I have learned in a formal classroom, with others to help guide my inquiries?

 In the spring of 2018, I decided that while I could not change the fact that I did not attend college when I was young, the only thing stopping me from attending now was the belief that it was too late.
 I tracked down my 30-year-old high school transcripts, and before I knew it, I was writing papers in APA format and trying to master college Algebra.
 Initially, I imagined I was on a path to making my work “official” by obtaining the proper credentials.
 But something else happened along the way.
 I realized that while I love science – and genetics in particular – my heart was actually in the teaching of it.
-I was admitted to the UNCC College of Education Honors Program in 2019.
+I was admitted to the UNCC College of Education Honors Program in 2019 and graduated in 2022.